manylegged/outlaws-core/README.md

 Highlights:
 * polygon intersections, interpolation, vector helpers, ternary digits, and more in Geometry.h
-* fast 2d spacial hash in SpacialHash.h
+* fast 2d spatial hash in SpacialHash.h
 * a class 'lstring' for fast symbol manipulation and easy to use string utils in Str.h
 * 'copy_ptr' and 'watch_ptr' smart pointers for managing sparse structs and automatically nulling object references on deletion, respectively, in stl_ext.h
 * C++ wrappers for OpenGL buffers and polygon drawing code in Graphics.h